bernardpeh/practical-symfony-3/manuscript/Chapter_17.md

 and we will leave the PageMetaController.php as default.

-Now, we need to make changes to the view to include nestablejs.
+Now, we need to make changes to the view - list.html.twig.

 ```
-# src/Songbird/NestablePageBundle/Resources/views/Page/list.html.twig
+# app/Resources/views/page/list.html.twig
 {% extends '::base.html.twig' %}

 {% block stylesheets %}